m3garchi/megarchi/README.md

 - 👋 Hi, I’m @megarchi
 - 👀 I’m interested in improving my skills and collaborating with top tech humans
 - 🌱 I’m currently learning:HTML,CSS & JAVASCRIPT
-- 💞️ Available for ux design jobs
+- 💞️ Available for product design jobs
 - 📫 How to reach me : Send a mail to margaretokpani@gmail.com

 <!---